Wajih Fanous

-Mohammed Wajih Sobhi Fanous (known as Wajih Fanous, وجيه فانوس; 1948 – 13 July 2022), was a Lebanese literary critic, academic, and researcher.
-He wrote about twenty books, ranging from literary criticism, cultural heritage, Islamic civilization, and contemporary themes.
+Mohammed Wajih Sobhi Fanous (known as Wajih Fanous, وجيه فانوس; 1948 – 13 July 2022) was a Lebanese literary critic, academic, and researcher.
+He wrote about twenty books, including literary criticism, cultural heritage, Islamic civilization, and contemporary themes.
 Some of his works have been translated into French.
 He held a number of cultural, intellectual, and academic positions, and was honored on several occasions.

 Early life

 Muhammad Wajih Subhi Fanous was born in Burj Abi Haidar, a neighborhood of Beirut, in 1948, and his father, Sobhi, was one of the Qabban money dealers.
 He received his first studies in the schools of the Al-Maqasid Islamic Charitable Association (Othman Dhi Al-Nurin Elementary and Ali Bin Abi Talib High School), and graduated from high school in 1967 from Raml Al-Zarif Official High School in Beirut.
 He completed his higher education at the Lebanese University in the specialization of Arabic language and literature, and educational sciences from the College of Education, and obtained a degree of proficiency (masters) in the specialization of Arabic language and literature in 1973.
-The subject of his thesis was titled "Omar Zaani and His Poetry."
+His thesis was titled "Omar Zaani and His Poetry."

 He was elected at that stage as a member of the Student Branch Council in the College of Education from 1969 to 1971.
 He also continued to study history and archeology in the College of Arts and Humanities at the Lebanese University.
 As a result of his excellence, he obtained a scholarship to pursue his graduate studies at the University of Oxford in England.
 He was the first student from the Lebanese University to be accepted into this university.
 He graduated with a PhD in Literary Criticism, obtaining a PhD in Comparative Literary Criticism from St. Anthony's College, Oxford in 1980.
-The subject of his doctoral thesis was "Aspects of the Lebanese Contribution to Modern Arabic Literary Criticism."
+His doctoral thesis was titled "Aspects of the Lebanese Contribution to Modern Arabic Literary Criticism."
 During his studies in England, he was elected the first secretary of the Lebanese Students' Union in Britain and Northern Ireland from 1975 to 1979.
 Upon his return to Lebanon, he was appointed a lecturer at the Lebanese University until his retirement.